 General Education Program

-The general education program is the heart of the curriculum.
-It is designed to realize two traditional objectives of a liberal education: the “training of the mind” and the development of a breadth of perspective, thereby enabling MacMurray graduates to be open to new ideas and yet to be discriminating in their judgment of the merit of those ideas.
-The courses emphasize the development of skills which are critical for success in any field as well as enabling graduates to continue the process of self-education.
+The General Education program or core curriculum constitutes MacMurray College's Foundation Program.
+The core curriculum provides the common shared legacy of all MacMurray College graduates and is designed to realize two traditional objectives of a liberal education: the training of the mind and the development of a breadth of perspective, thereby enabling MacMurray graduates to be open to new ideas and yet to be discriminating in their judgment of the merit of those ideas.
+The courses of our core curriculum emphasize the development of skills that are critical for success in any field as well as enabling graduates to continue the process of self-education.